phistuck/music-store-classic/README.md

 ## Server Workarounds
 Windows XP and IIS 5.1 are not really required to run the server and your original regional settings can remain unchanged.
 I tried Windows 10 and Visual Studio 2017 (using a free [two-hour-virtual-lab](https://vlabs.holsystems.com/vlabs/technet?eng=VLabs&auth=none&src=vlabs&altadd=true&labid=32158&lod=true)) with its IIS Express and it works (I did not get AspUpload to work, but I did not really make an effort) by following these steps -
 1. Clone/download and extract the project to somewhere locally (named "the project folder" from here on).
+Move Data.mdb to one folder above the folder and into a `db`.
+In other words, to `(project-folder)\..\db\`.
 2. Launch Visual Studio 2017.
 3. File menu > Open > Website.
 4. Select the project folder.